fischerfel/TUM-Crypto/README.md

 # TUM Crypto

 Security labeled Java code examples for usage patterns of cryptographic APIs.

 All samples were downloaded from the official Stack Overflow data dump https://archive.org/details/stackexchange.
+Samples have the following naming scheme `Snippet<postid>_<snippetid>.java`.
+The `postid` relates to the post id on Stack Overflow where the sample was downloaded from.
+You can view the related post by visiting the following link `https://stackoverflow.com/questions/<postid>`. `<snippetid>` is the unique id of the code example.

 Please create an issue if you want to discuss the label of a particular sample or if you need additional data.
 We continually update this repo.